Gabb1995/insomnia-plugin-randomnumber/README.md

 # insomnia-plugin-randomnumber
-Generate a random number for Insomina REST Client.
+Generate a random number for Insomnia REST Client.